allegro/blog/_posts/2021-04-09-python-logging.md

         }
 ```

-And then you will have all extra in single log line.
+And then you will have all `extra` in a single log line.

 ## Conclusion

-Logging a lot of details is good, but if it leads to breaching the DRY approach, I encourage you
+Logging a lot of details is good, but when it leads to breaching the DRY approach, I encourage you
 to use *LogExtraCtx*.

 Also feel free to contribute — PRs are welcome.